 Egyptian food is hearty and very healthy for the body.
 Yes, Egyptians eat a lot.
 They admire their recipes.
-Some of them would even say that “we don’t eat to live, we live to eat.”
+Some would even say, “We don’t eat to live; we live to eat.”
 If they have family and friends over, an Egyptian family’s dining table consists of not less than 10 different types of food.
-Egyptian food is a mixture of all the different civilizations that came to Egypt in the history of its existence.
+Egyptian food is a mixture of all the other civilizations that came to Egypt in its existence.
 Nowhere in the world will you be able to taste so many cultures on one plate.
-If you go back seven thousand years to the time of the ancient pharaohs, you can see them sitting down and eating Molokhia or something like it.
+Going back seven thousand years to the ancient pharaohs, you can see them sitting down and eating Molokhia.
 It’s a very old cuisine.

 Contents